Pagepro/pagepro-book/README.md

 ## What is Pagepro good at?

 Pagepro specialises in front-end technologies.
-With this single-minded approach, we aim to become world known experts.
+With this single-minded approach, we aim to become world known experts in specific areas of software development.

 **We know how to:**